AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.3 LR if both an abstraction and its constituents are visible then Global and Depends aspects shall consistently denote one of them
+      :Trace Unit: FE 7.2.3 LR if both an abstraction and its constituents are visible then Global and Depends aspects shall consistently denote one of them